To obtain a license to practice law in Colorado, one must:

 In November 2011, the Colorado Board of Law Examiners officially adopted the Uniform Bar Examination (UBE), which is an exam that consists of the Multistate Bar Exam (MBE), Multistate Essay Exam (MEE), and Multistate Performance Test (MPT).
 UBE scores may be transferred to other jurisdictions that have also adopted the UBE.

-Each state bar considers an applicant’s moral character and fitness to practice law before granting bar admission.
+Each state office of attorney admissions considers an applicant’s moral character and fitness to practice law before granting admission to practice law.
 Bar applicants are required to answer questions and to produce evidence bearing upon their moral character and fitness to practice law.
+Visit the character and fitness page to learn more about character and fitness guidelines for bar admission and to find out what you can do if you have concerns about anything in your personal history.

 As part of its Skills Series, our CDO offers two bar-related informational programs: